Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Experiment

 \subsection{Main Results}

 The experimental results of CalibAdv and the baselines on seven benchmarks are presented in Table~\ref{tab:main res}.
-CalibAdv consistently outperforms all baselines and maintains stable training without any significant performance drop, successfully training to the final step.
+CalibAdv consistently outperforms all baselines and maintains stable training without any significant performance drop.
 Compared to standard GRPO (i.e., Search-R1), CalibAdv achieves an average relative improvement of 11.80\% in F1 score.

-CalibAdv outperforms all process-reward baselines by a substantial margin, without requiring sub-question annotations (StepSearch), tree-structured sampling with fixed search turns (MT-GRPO), or simple discounting that cannot address mis-penalization (GiGPO).
-Moreover, CalibAdv introduces no additional annotation cost, external LLM labeling, or sampling overhead compared to these methods.

-Among the other baselines designed to stabilize training, SimpleTIR only delays the onset of collapse but does not address the root cause, leaving the training dominated by negative advantages.
-Although LLD can prevent collapse on Qwen2.5-7B-Base and Llama3.2-3B-Instruct, we observe that it fails to elicit any performance improvement with limited reasoning or instruction-following abilities, such as Qwen2.5-3B-Base.
-This limitation likely arises because, in the early stages of training, the model can only sample partially correct rollouts.
-Since LLD prevents reducing the probability of these partially correct outputs, the model becomes trapped in a local optimum and struggles to explore fully correct rollouts.

-In contrast, CalibAdv can adapt to a wider range of models and is not constrained by rollouts with positive advantages, enabling stronger performance.
-By calibrating directly from the advantage signal, rather than relying on post-hoc constraints as in LLD or SimpleTIR, CalibAdv fundamentally addresses the issue of training collapse.
+CalibAdv also achieves better performance compared with baselines that rely on process-level training signals, while operating under a different design choice: it does not introduce the additional intermediate annotations used by StepSearch, nor the complex tree/group construction used by MT-GRPO, Tree-GRPO, and GiGPO.
+Instead, the silver-document proxy provides a reliable and simple signal for soft penalization, without extra annotation cost, or complex sampling overhead.

+Among baselines designed to stabilize training, SimpleTIR delays collapse but does not address the dominance of negative advantages.
+LLD avoids collapse on Qwen2.5-7B and Llama3.2-3B-Instruct, yet still underperforms CalibAdv on both models.
+On the weaker Qwen2.5-3B, LLD fails to enter effective training altogether.
+We attribute this to its regularization term, which overly restricts the model's exploration and traps it in a local optimum.
+CalibAdv instead calibrates the advantage signal rather than relying on post-hoc constraints as in LLD or SimpleTIR, and remains robust across models of varying capability.